 9. You’re tired of logging into multiple systems to get the info you need.

-Between Slack channels, emails, time-tracking apps, and project management tools, you’re tired of logging into separate systems.
+Between instant messaging channels, emails, time-tracking apps, and project management tools, you’re tired of logging into separate systems.
 The time it takes to collect tasks, notes, planning docs, schedules, timesheets, and budgets is exhaustive.
 Loose “integrations” just don’t cut it.

-What if all your documents, plans, communications, and data could live in one place?
+What if all your day to day project and people data could live in one place?
 Just imagine how much time you would save and how much easier would it be to act on important information.

 10. You’re stuck in micro-level detail and can’t properly plan ahead.